 Will you be visiting Gatwick for business or pleasure?
 Well, according to the airport’s figures, it’s more likely to be the latter.
 When it comes to London airports, Gatwick is firmly the holidaymaker’s choice with 84% of its yearly 42 million passengers passing through the airport’s revolving doors on their way to a leisure break.
 This goes some way to explaining how relaxed Gatwick feels compared to its west London neighbour – although its size probably helps here too.
 It may be the UK’s second largest airport, but Gatwick has only two terminals compared to Heathrow’s five, making it much easier to get around.
 Rest assured though, Gatwick’s still packed with facilities for you to enjoy, whatever brings you here.

-If you have an early departure, booking into to one of the Gatwick Airport Premier Inn hotels is a great way to get your break off to the most relaxing start.
+If you have an early departure, booking into one of the Gatwick Airport Premier Inn hotels is a great way to get your break off to the most relaxing start.
 Many of them have fantastic Sleep Park Fly deals, where you get a free night’s parking on the night of your stay (except at Gatwick North as there’s no on-site car park) and then a great parking deal at one of Gatwick airport’s car parks.
 Looking to stay closer to the city sights?
 We have plenty of fantastic hotels in London, you’ll be sure to find one that suits your needs.

 Some 28 miles south of London, Gatwick Airport’s easy to get to with lots of travel options at your disposal.
 But if you’ve got a morning flight to catch, why not save yourself the stupid o’clock alarm call?
 Get your holiday off to the best possible start by booking into one of the Premier Inn hotels near Gatwick Airport.
 That way, on the day of your departure you can just stroll to the airport after a leisurely breakfast.

 Driving and parking